gabrielqap/hubspot-integration/README.md

    hubspot.client-secret=YOUR_CLIENT_SECRET
    hubspot.redirect-uri=http://localhost:8080/oauth/callback

-3. Start the application and RabbitMQ with Docker Compose
+3. Start the application using Docker Compose:

    docker-compose up --build

-   - The application will be available at: http://localhost:8080
+   The API will be accessible at: http://localhost:8080
-   - RabbitMQ management panel: http://localhost:15672 (user: guest, password: guest)
-   - H2 console: http://localhost:8080/h2-console (JDBC URL: jdbc:h2:mem:testdb)

 ## API Endpoints

 ### Authorization

-- GET /oauth/authorize
+- `GET /oauth/authorize`
-  Returns the HubSpot authorization URL
+  Returns the HubSpot authorization URL.

-- GET /oauth/callback?code=...
+- `GET /oauth/callback?code=...`
-  Exchanges the authorization code for an access token
+  Exchanges the authorization code for an access token.
+  Then verifies and syncs all HubSpot contacts to the local database.

 ### Contacts

-- POST /contacts
+- `POST /contacts`
-  Creates a contact on HubSpot using the access token
+  Creates a contact on HubSpot using the access token.

+- `GET /contacts`
+  Returns all contacts stored in the local database.

 ### Webhook

-- POST /webhook/contact-created
+- `POST /webhook/contact-created`
-  Endpoint that receives HubSpot `contact.creation` webhook events
+  Handles `contact.creation` webhook events from HubSpot.
-  Validates signature using HMAC SHA256
+  Validates the request signature using HMAC SHA256.
-  Publishes events to RabbitMQ

-## Queue

-- Queue name: webhook.events
-- RabbitMQ is used to asynchronously process contact creation events
+  Fetches the full contact from the API and stores it locally.

 ## Notes

-- This project uses an in-memory H2 database for simplicity
+- This project uses an in-memory H2 database for simplicity.
-- Tokens are stored in memory (you can extend it to persist in the database)
+- OAuth access tokens are stored in memory (not persisted).
-- You can test the webhook by exposing your local server using `ngrok`
+- You can test the webhook locally by exposing your server using `ngrok`.
+- Remember to configure the webhook in your HubSpot app to send `contact.creation` events to the `ngrok` URL (e.g. `https://abc123.ngrok.io/webhook/contact-created`).